-Reading aloud can be scary for kids.
-'What if I say it wrong?', 'What if someone laughs?'
-So, to boost their confidence and fast track their learning, we've created Dogphonics.
-A set of 5 books, specifically designed to be read to a good listener, someone who’s extremely patient, full of love and never judgemental.
-A dog.
+Reading aloud can be scary for kids, so to boost their confidence we created a set of books specifically designed to be read to someone who’s a good listener, extremely patient and never judgemental: A dog.

 Play by Spark was the first initiative for the Play platform we developed, designed to help kids build a healthier relationship with technology.